Unemployment Insurance Handbook for Employers (UCB-201-P)

 A. Filing a Quarterly Report

 Report all wages on a calendar quarter basis.
-Only the first $13,000 in wages paid to each employee in calendar year 2012 is taxed.
-Wages paid to each employee beyond the $13,000 limit are reported as excluded from taxation.
-Beginning in 2013 and after, the first $14,000 will be taxed.
+The first $14,000 in wages paid to each employee in calendar year 2013 and beyond is taxed.
+Wages paid to each employee above the $14,000 limit are reported as wages but excluded from taxation.

 If you are subject to the Wisconsin UI Law you must file a quarterly report even if you didn't have payroll in the quarter.